IUREDCap/redcap-etl-module/tests/web/README.md

 If tests that look like they should be working are failing, here are some things to try:

+* **Rerun the tests.** Sometimes the tests randomnly fail (perhaps because of timing issues).
+The first thing to try is to rerun the tests that are failing to see if they fail again (you can use the `--rerun` option of the behat command).
+If they do not fail, then it is probably OK.
+If the tests continue to consistently fail, then the steps below can be used.

 * **Run in Non-headless browser mode.** If you are running in headless browser mode, try running the tests in non-headless browser mode to see if you can see an error displayed in the browser.
   If an error message goes away before you